Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: I. Introduction

+Due to bond randomness, there exists a broad range of antiferromagnetic exchange interactions that lead to a power-law distribution of exchange interactions $P(J)\sim J^{-\alpha}$ at low energies in the renormalization group flow of the random-singlet state \cite{PhysRevX.8.031028}.
+This is manifested as unconventional scaling behavior of low-temperature magnetic susceptibility and specific heat in frustrated magnets with quenched disorder \cite{PhysRevX.8.031028,doi:10.7566/JPSJ.86.044704,PhysRevLett.124.047204,Khatua2022}.
+Such a scenario is related to the random distribution of exchange couplings in the host spin-lattice owing to anti-site disorder, which might lead to the power law behavior of thermodynamic and microscopic observables evincing a gapless excitation spectra.
+So far, we have discussed the materials wherein randomness is originating from the site sharing of nonmagnetic elements.
+Recently, the rare-earth based triangular lattice antiferromagnet YbMgGaO$_4$ has received widespread acclaim as a promising quantum spin liquid candidate \cite{Li2015,PhysRevLett.115.167203,Shen2016,Paddison2017}.
+The presence of anti-site disorder between Mg$^{2+}$ and Ga$^{3+}$ leads to the formation of a random crystal field, which is believed to induce bond disorder and give rise to the emergence of quantum disordered liquid-like state \cite{PhysRevLett.119.157201}.
 A random-singlet state is demonstrated in a chemically substituted $S=1/2$ square lattice antiferromagnet Sr$_2$CuTe$_{0.5}$W$_{0.5}$O$_6$ \cite{Mustonen2018}, wherein the square lattice of Cu$^{2+}$ is not disordered but bond randomness originates from the site mixing of non-magnetic Te$^{6+}$ and W$^{6+}$ ions.
 The spin-$1/2$ Heisenberg $J_1\mhyphen J_2$ model on a honeycomb lattice is also proposed to host random-singlet-driven spin-liquid-like behavior \cite{doi:10.7566/JPSJ.86.044704}.
 The nearest-neighbor antiferromagnetic Heisenberg interaction $J_1$ can not induce frustration in the bipartite honeycomb lattice and the ground state is antiferromagnetic .
 An additional next nearest-neighbor antiferromagnetic exchange interaction $J_2$ is essential to induce frustration that leads to a quantum spin-liquid-like ground state in a honeycomb lattice.
 The random distribution of exchange interactions leads to a wide range of binding energies for singlet dimers, resulting in a gapless behavior \cite{PhysRevX.8.041040}.
-The spin liquid behavior observed in honeycomb lattice antiferromagnet 6HB-Ba$_3$NiSb$_2$O$_9$ could be explained well by the notion of a random-singlet state \cite{PhysRevB.93.214432,doi:10.7566/JPSJ.86.044704}.
-Recently, a quantum spin-liquid-like random-singlet state is observed in disordered antiferromagnet Li$_4$CuTeO$_6$ and an organic verdazyl-based complex with a honeycomb lattice \cite{Khatua2022,Yamaguchi2017}.
-The substitution of suitable chemical element in a controlled manner can reveal interesting insights in the host lattice of frustrated magnet, for instance, the substitution non-magnetic Ir$^{3+}$ ion at Ru$^{3+}$ site of the celebrated Kitaev magnet $\alpha$-Ru$_{1-x}$Ir$_x$Cl$_3$ induces quenched disorder that drives the diluted system into a spin liquid state \cite{PhysRevB.102.094407}.